 Yes, your chic eye for design can still be projected onto spaces as unassuming as your pantry.
-This gorgeous example remains simple, but still adds so much to the cooking space thanks to the wooden door, pretty pull, and all-white structure.
+This gorgeous example remains simple but still adds so much to the cooking space, thanks to the wooden door, pretty pull, and all-white structure.
 The shelves in the inside only play on the style further, giving it a mix of warm farmhouse touches and Scandinavian ease.

 A separate room is by no means a requirement for a tasteful pantry.
 And with smaller spaces or kitchens that don't quite allow for walk-in dimensions, it's an ideal situation for getting creative.
-A stunning open shelving unit, matching glasses and jars, and a few accent pieces (like that adorable wooden stool) make this pint-size pantry as perfect as any other.
+A stunning open shelving unit, matching glasses and jars, and a few accent pieces (like that adorable wooden stool) make this pint-sized pantry as perfect as any other.

 Pantries rarely have windows, which provides one explanation for why people often opt for light paint colors.
-The lack of light can put a damper on things, but before you start swatching egg shell and ivory, consider an unexpected shade like navy.
+The lack of light can put a damper on things, but before you start swatching eggshell and ivory, consider an unexpected shade like navy.
 As proven by this space, your pantry will feel sophisticated, moody, refined, and not at all dim.
-Not to mention the backlighting in this space gives it a slight upscale gallery or artisanal market vibe.
+Not to mention, the backlighting in this space gives it a slight upscale gallery or artisanal market vibe.

 Dreamy and Trendy